ryanxingql/mfqev2.0/README.md

 ## 0. Background

-Official repository of [MFQE 2.0: A New Approach for Multi-frame Quality Enhancement on Compressed Video](http://arxiv.org/abs/1902.09707), TPAMI 2019.
+Official repository of [*MFQE 2.0: A New Approach for Multi-frame Quality Enhancement on Compressed Video*](http://arxiv.org/abs/1902.09707), TPAMI 2019.

 - The first **multi-frame** quality enhancement approach for compressed videos.
 - The first to consider and utilize the **quality fluctuation** feature of compressed videos.